theislab/single-cell-best-practices/_sources/preamble.md

 ## What this book covers

-The goal of this book is to teach newcomers and advanced professionals alike, the **best-practices** of single-cell sequencing analysis.
+The goal of this book is to teach newcomers and advanced professionals alike, the **best practices** of single-cell sequencing analysis.
 This book will teach you the most common analysis steps ranging from preprocessing to visualization to statistical evaluation and beyond.
 A read through the entire book will enable you to analyze unimodal and multimodal single-cell sequencing data on your own.
 The guidelines and recommendations in this book are not only tailored to teach you how to do single-cell analysis in general, but how to do them right.
 We base our suggestions on external benchmarks and reviews whenever possible.
 Finally, we consider this book to be a living resource for single-cell data analysts which can easily be updated when the recommendations change.

 ## What this book does not cover